 Furthermore, to allow the coordination of the arterial, the side street is required to wait until the main traffic movement on the arterial has gone through the intersection.
 It is possible that the arterial traffic cannot be seen immediately, but will soon be passing through the intersection.
 The major arterial streets coordinated in the City include Pacific Coast Highway, Stonehill Drive, Golden Lantern, and Del Obispo.

 The goal of the coordinator (City Engineer) is to get the greatest number of vehicles through the system with the fewest stops in a comfortable manner, while maintaining a safe environment.
 It would be ideal if every vehicle entering the system could proceed through the system without stopping.
 This is not possible, even in well-spaced, well-designed systems.
 Therefore, in traffic signal coordination, the busiest traffic movements are given precedence over smaller traffic movements.
 If you are waiting for a green light to cross the “coordinated” street where there is heavy traffic on the main street and very light traffic on the side street, you may find it frustrating at times.

 Some other challenges of coordinating Dana Point’s traffic signals include:

 - Off-peak travel which is not coordinated or heavy traffic opposite the major flow of traffic

 - Heavy cross traffic (where two or more arterials intersect)

 - Wide intersections

-You can help by calling the number listed below and providing the specific concern or problem, and giving the location, travel direction and the time of day the concern or problem was observed.
+You can help by calling the number listed below and providing any concern or problem, and giving the location, travel direction and the time of day the concern or problem was observed.